Study Abroad Scholarships

 A variety of study abroad scholarships are available to Loyola students.
 There are a number of scholarships funded by our Global Centers, Global Partner programs, independent organizations, and scholarship search engines with a dedicated interest in fostering international education.
 The list below is not exhaustive.

-Check out our Top 10 Summer Scholarships!
+- Top 10 Summer Scholarships

 John Felice Rome Center Scholarships

 The Rome Center offers several awards exclusively for Rome Center students, thanks to generous Rome Center alumni benefactors.
 Click here for further information.

 Vietnam Center Scholarships

 The Vietnam Center offers need-based scholarships to eligible Loyola University Chicago students.
 Additional need-based scholarships are also available for students from visiting institutions.
 For more information, visit the Vietnam Center cost page.